The Marvelous Land Of Oz

 astonishment.

-some foolish trickery!" said the Sorceress, her eyes flashing with
+is some foolish trickery!" said the Sorceress, her eyes

-is not Mombi at all, but some other person who has been made to
+"This is not Mombi at all, but some other person who has been

 resemble